WolframResearch/WolframWebEngineForPython/README.md

-# Wolfram Engine for Python
+# Wolfram Web Engine for Python

-Wolfram Engine for Python allows you to use a Wolfram Kernel during a web request.
+Wolfram Web Engine for Python allows you to use a Wolfram Kernel during a web request.

 This cli serves files from the current directory and below, directly mapping the directory structure to HTTP requests.